Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/customerio.md

         ![Setting up a filter for anonymous users on events](/../assets/images/streaming-anonymous-users-filter.png)

 2. (optional) In **Select additional properties**, select any more event and user properties you want to send to Customer.io.
 If you don't select any properties here, Amplitude doesn't send any.
-These properties are sent to Customer.io as [Customer.io event data](https://www.customer.io/docs/events/#event-name-and-data).
+These properties are sent to Customer.io as [Customer.io event data](https://www.customer.io/docs/events/#event-name-and-data). _Transformed event properties and transformed user properties aren't supported._

 ### Configure user forwarding

 Under **Send Users**, make sure the toggle is enabled ("Users are sent to Customer.io") if you want to stream users and their properties to Customer.io.
 When enabled, users are automatically created or updated in Customer.io when an event is sent to Amplitude.
 [Amplitude Identify API](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/) calls are also forwarded to Customer.io.
 Users aren't sent on a schedule or on-demand using this integration.

 (optional) In **Select additional properties**, select any more user properties you want to send to Customer.io.
 If you don't select any properties here, Amplitude doesn't send any.
-These properties are sent to Customer.io as [Customer.io user attributes](https://www.customer.io/docs/attributes/).
+These properties are sent to Customer.io as [Customer.io user attributes](https://www.customer.io/docs/attributes/). _Transformed user properties aren't supported._

 ### Enable sync